Wernfried/mongoDB-oneclick/README.md

 Script will install MongoDB as Service.
 Thus you must run the batch files with **Administrator** privileges!

+# Security
+All MongoDB's are created with Authentication (you should **never** deploy a MongoDB without Authentication)

+An admin user with root privilegers is created while setup (do not use these credentials in production deployment)
+  - Username: `admin`
+  - Password: `manager`

+Internal/Membership Authentication with Keyfile is enabled for Replicat Set and Sharded Cluster.
+Keyfile `c:\MongoDB\config\mongo.key` with random key is automatically created if not existing.
+**Requires OpenSSL** which you can download from [OpenSSL Binaries](https://wiki.openssl.org/index.php/Binaries)

 # Configuration

 - All config files are placed in `c:\MongoDB\config\`